Perspectives from the experts at Chromatic

 It's important to keep databases (and other non-version-controlled content) regularly backed up to a remote location.
 By combining a little bash, Amazon's aws-cli library, and Jenkins (or cron!), we can set up fully automated daily database backups in only five lines of code!

-See how Chris leveraged Jenkins, Drush and `s3cmd` to create nightly database backups.
+See how Chris leveraged Jenkins, Drush and s3cmd to create nightly database backups.

 Learn how to automatically deploy your Drupal 8 code and configuration with Jenkins, GitHub and Slack.

-<p>In a <a href="http://chromaticsites.com/blog/january-month-introspection-and-growth" target="_blank">previous post</a>, Dave talked about marginal gains and how, in aggregate, they can really add up.
+In a previous post, Dave talked about marginal gains and how, in aggregate, they can really add up.
 We recently made some infrastructure improvements that I first thought would be marginal, but quickly proved to be rather significant.